FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_03.md

 # 3. Propagation of Error III

 In this problem, the resistance is calculated using Ohm’s Law.
-Since both the voltage and the current contain measurement uncertainties, the calculated resistance will also have an uncertainty.
+Since both the voltage and current contain measurement uncertainties, the calculated resistance will also have an uncertainty.

 The measured values are: